alcaitiff/spiritual-birds/README.md

 ## How to play

-Arrows to flap around and "q" to shoot.
+Arrows to flap around
+"q" to shoot
+"p" to pause

 ## Project setup